Dropshipping jewellery: A how-to guide

 Easy to update and capitalise on fashion trends

 Spotted a new trend that you didn’t expect?
 You don’t have to miss out, since your supplier will be manufacturing, or procuring those items as fast as you see them.
 If you’re using a DropShipping platform that allows you to work with multiple suppliers, it can be incredibly easy to update your range per season.
 Creating a great range and adding new lines regularly will keep your customers interested coming back for more.

 No risk of dead stock

 Since you’re not having to buy stock from your supplier, you’re not at risk of having to discount items in order to free up space or cash.
 Your supplier takes care of dead stock for you – you’re literally just making the sales.
 That means when a trend stops being lucrative, you simply stop listing those items, and start listing what will make you money the next season.
 No clearance items, and no sale section on your website required – unless you want there to be, of course!

 You’re not left with broken stock

-The problem with jewellery – particularly fashion jewellery – is that it can be incredibly delicate.
-That means that tangled necklaces, broken clasps and missing stoneshave to be dealt with.
-If they’re not repairable, or it isn’t worth repairing them because the cost of the repair is more than the cost of another item, then broken items become dead stock.
+The problem with jewellery – particularly fashion jewellery – is that it can be damaged really easily.
+That means that tangled necklaces, broken clasps and missing stones have to be dealt with.
+If they’re not repairable, or it isn’t worth repairing them because the cost of the repair is more than the cost of another item, then broken items become dead stock and lost money.
 As we mentioned above, dead stock is definitely not desirable, but isn’t an issue for sellers that are DropShipping, because your supplier is dealing with those problems for you.